Music Aptitude Test

 • We can provide an acoustic drum kit but not an electronic one.
 Please bring your own drumsticks.
 You must inform the Clerks upon registration when you arrive that you require use of the drum kit.

-• The examiners will only converse with your child in order to ensure that they have warmed-up using the correct equipment and to settle them for their performance.
+• Examiners will only interact with your child to ensure proper warm-up and performance setup.
 No candidate will be asked about their music experience nor their qualifications as they are not relevant to the test.

 Information regarding the dates upon which all final test results will be published can be found on the Calendar.
-Having registered for the tests using a password which should be memorable and secure you must then log on to the parent portal regularly to view the initial registration, the allocation of the test centre, the tests you have selected and the allocation of Music Second Stage Test times if your child has been successful in the first stage.
+After registering for the tests with a secure, memorable password, you must log into the parent portal regularly to check the initial registration, test centre allocation, selected tests, and, if successful in the first stage, the Music Second Stage Test times.

 Results of all tests will be available on the Parent Portal.